gdshen/algo_trading/README.md

 ## Todo

-- [ ] Learn how to use mongoengine & flask-mongoengine to connect to mongodb in flask app
+- [x] Learn how to use mongoengine & flask-mongoengine to connect to mongodb in flask app
-- [ ] Learn how tu use flask-login to code for user login module
+- [x] Learn how tu use flask-login to code for user login module
+- [ ] Optimize user login flow
+- [ ] Add password hash

 ## how to make a flask login system
 1. flask_login (User class, user_load methods)
 2. login view
 3. forms

-## stage purpose
-a login system

-1. without password hash
-2. without register view

-only have

-1. login
-2. logout
-3. a page that only login user can view